 As with all of the gear you bring on a wilderness canoe trip, lightweight is a major priority.
 Look for rain gear that’s light and packable while still offering a good degree of waterproofing.
 You’ll also want to bring a number of dry bags to keep your clothing and supplies nice and dry.

 Canoeing over long distances can be a seriously tough exercise.
 While some canoe trips will have you leisurely paddling over calm flat water, others can really put your physical conditioning to the test.
 If you’re paddling in strong current or wind, you’re going to burn significant calories and possibly wear yourself out.

 As mentioned previously, portages are where you’ll really need to put in the work.
 An average 2-person tripping canoe weighs between 55 and 75 pounds, which can get pretty heavy after carrying on your shoulder for a while.

 If you’re young and in great shape, then by all means load up as much gear as you like.
 On the other hand, if you’re a little older and not interested in pulling every muscle in your body, then you’ll want to a bit more strategic in how you pack.

-If the portage trails you’ll be travelling on are relatively smooth and flat, a canoe cart can be a major game changer – turning your painful portage into a smooth leisurely stroll.
+If the portage trails you’ll be traveling on are relatively smooth and flat, a canoe cart can be a major game-changer – turning your painful portage into a smooth leisurely stroll.